antonfirsov/docs/2020/11-Nov/producing-sourcelink/producing-sourcelink-packages.md

 ---
-post_title: 'Producing Packagess with Source Link'
+post_title: 'Producing Packages with Source Link'
 username: cnov
+microsoft_alias: cnov
 featured_image:
 categories: .NET, .NET Core, Debugging
 summary: Learn how to add Source Link to your packages, to make your users more productive while debugging.
+desired_publication_date: '2020-12-09'
 ---

-In our last post, we showed you [how you can debug into the framework and dependencies](TODO ADD LINK) that was produced with Source Link.
+In our last post, we showed you [how you can debug into the framework and dependencies](https://devblogs.microsoft.com/dotnet/improving-debug-time-productivity-with-source-link/) that was produced with Source Link.
 In this post, we'll show you how to add Source Link to your projects.
 This is beneficial both for public and internal projects.

 ## How Source Link Works